zombieFox/nightTab/README.md

 ---

-### Setting nightTab as Your Homepage
+### Setting nightTab as your Firefox homepage

-In a new window, open up `Options` as well as a new tab (nightTab).
-In the `Home` section of your Firefox options, select `Custom URLs...` under `Homepage and new windows` then click on `Use Current Page`.
-Voila.
+Firefox does not allow the "homepage" to be replaces by an addon.
+However there is a workaround:

+- Open a new Firefox window
+- Open Firefox `Preferences` and open a new tab (nightTab)
+- In Firefox preferences under `Home`, change `Homepage and new windows` to `Custom URLs...`
+- Then click `Use Current Page`.

+nightTab will now appear when the homepage.

 ---